Dark Water (2005 film)

 Dark Water is a 2005 American supernatural horror film directed by Walter Salles and written by Rafael Yglesias.
-It is a remake of the 2002 Japanese film of the same name, which was inspired by the short story "Floating Water" by Koji Suzuki, who also wrote the Ring trilogy.
+It is a remake of the 2002 Japanese film based on the short story "Floating Water" by Koji Suzuki, who also wrote the Ring trilogy.
 The film stars Jennifer Connelly, Tim Roth, John C. Reilly, Pete Postlethwaite, Perla Haney-Jardine, Dougray Scott and Ariel Gade.

 Dark Water was released on July 8, 2005, and grossed $49.5 million worldwide.
-It is a co-production between the United States and the Philippines.
+It is a co-production between the United States and Japan.